databrary/design/ridir-16/narrative.md

 Databrary does not store or represent videos as sequences of frames or time segments.
 So, if a user searches for the term "infant speech" and the system returns 100 segments with that tag, Databrary will need to determine what information to return to the user -- a small image (thumbnail) of the first frame of the entire video, a thumbnail image of the first frame of the found segment, or something else.
 For the interface to return a thumbnail image, Databrary will need to take information about the video and compute the frame or frames that should be returned.
-Similarly, if the user interface allows the user to click on thumbnail images and preview video segments or use mouse movements to scrub through the video segments forward and backward in time, the Databrary system will need to compute and render these frames (*or just deliver the entire video and allow the client to seek, as we do now*).
+Similarly, if the user interface allows the user to click on thumbnail images and preview video segments or use mouse movements to scrub through the video segments forward and backward in time, the Databrary system may need to compute and re-encode these frames in cases that the entire video cannot be delivered to the user.
 Solving these problems in ways that make the interface responsive to users will be critical for making the search capability useful.

+#### Project 1b: Timeline interface for viewing/selecting coding passes

 #### Project 2: Code import, representation/visualization, and export

-This project focuses on importing coding files from a selected set of academic and commercial tools, representing and visualizing them within Databrary, and exporting them in both in their native formats and an open, non-proprietary format.
+This project focuses on importing coding files from a selected set of academic and commercial tools, representing and visualizing them within Databrary, and exporting in their native formats.
-Despite significant variation across coding tool platforms, at one level, all of the codes we intend to import are relatively simple data structures.
+Despite significant variation across coding tool platforms, at one level, all of the codes we intend to import are usually simple data structures.
-Each code consists of a start time, an optional end time, and an associated set of alphanumeric characters.
+Each code consists of a start time, an optional end time, and an associated set of alphanumeric characters or data structures.
-Coding files consist of arrays of these codes.
+Coding files consist of one or more arrays of these codes, organized into separate, possibly hierarchical or nested "passes".
 Databrary's existing data model includes an internal representation that allows users to apply simple text-based tags to temporal segments of specific videos.
 We will build upon this foundation in building the coding file import capabilities that are part of Project 2.

 ##### Project 2.1: Import and export Datavyu coding files.

-We will start by making Databrary capable of importing spreadsheets generated by Datavyu (datavyu.org), the free, Java-based, open-source video coding tool created by Databrary and Project PI, Adolph.
+We will start by making Databrary capable of importing spreadsheets generated by Datavyu (datavyu.org), the free, Java-based, open-source video coding tool maintained by Databrary and Project PI, Adolph.
 Some 6 volumes on Databrary representing 230 video sessions contain spreadsheets coded in Datavyu.
 Internal download data, support forum comments, and our survey of the video-using developmental science community (Gilmore & Adolph, 2016) suggests that there are hundreds of laboratories using Datavyu.
 The Datavyu file format is well-known to the Databrary team, and so making Databrary capable of reading Datavyu spreadsheet files will be a test case, demonstrating the feasibility of other projects (2.2 - 2.x) focused on other data formats.
 Because Datavyu uses a known format, we will also add to Databrary the capability of exporting codes in the Datavyu format.
-This is important, because at present, users who download videos from Databrary with linked Datavyu spreadsheets have to relink the files on their desktop computers.
-Jesse Lingeman, lead Datavyu developer and Clinton Freeman, the original Datavyu developer, and current Databrary project consultant, will help guide the effort.
+Jesse Lingeman, lead Datavyu developer and Clinton Freeman, a previous Datavyu developer, and current Databrary project consultant, will help guide the effort.

 ##### Project 2.2: Import ELAN coding files.